RasoulRostami/principles/design_patterns/README.md

 -----------------------/example_{name}.py

 ```
-### readme
+### redeem
-Each design pattern have got readme file to describe about design pattern
+description about the design pattern

 ### problem
-Incorrect codes, design and implementation and talk about problems
+what happens when we don't know design pattern?
+Incorrect and bad solution to solve a problem.

 ### example file
-Each design pattern can have got some example of good implementing.
+what happens when we know how to use design pattern to solve a problem?
+Correct solution to solve a problem